brynnb/healthy-surf/README.md

 ## Disclaimer

 This project filters content based on an extensive list of keywords.
 This list of keywords and their assortment into categories is not a condemenation of any particular keyword or topic related to that keyword, and especially so in that much of the categorization was done automatically with an LLM.
-It is my hope that no one "reads into" the inclusion of any keywords or the categorization of a keyword.
+It is my hope that no one reads into the inclusion of any keywords or the categorization of a keyword.
 The process of filtering based on sometimes sensitive words is a delicate situation and it is not my intention to offend or exclude any important topics or groups of people from general discourse and freedoms of speech.
 This project may also contain keywords and categories from outside sources, and these sources may not be very thoroughly reviewed before inclusion.
+Viewing the list of filtered keywords contains language not safe for work.

+This extension is built from a [web extension boilerplate](https://github.com/Jonghakseo/chrome-extension-boilerplate-react-vite?tab=readme-ov-file) with credit and thanks to them for excellent work!